learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 user_rating = movie_rater(df_movies, 4, 'Comedy')
 ```

           movieId          title                    genres
-    6579    55245  Good Luck Chuck (2007)  Comedy|Romance
+    1551     2088  Popeye (1980)  Adventure|Comedy|Musical
     How do you rate this movie on a scale of 1-5, press n if you have not seen :
-    5
+    1
           movieId                        title          genres
-    1873     2491  Simply Irresistible (1999)  Comedy|Romance
+    3535     4831  Can't Stop the Music (1980)  Comedy|Musical
     How do you rate this movie on a scale of 1-5, press n if you have not seen :
-    4
+    2
           movieId                      title                  genres
-    3459     4718  American Pie 2 (2001)  Comedy
+    3480     4749  3 Ninjas Kick Back (1994)  Action|Children|Comedy
     How do you rate this movie on a scale of 1-5, press n if you have not seen :
-    4
+    3
           movieId                  title                  genres
-    4160     5990  Pinocchio (2002)  Children|Comedy|Fantasy
+    4923     7380  Ella Enchanted (2004)  Comedy|Fantasy|Romance
     How do you rate this movie on a scale of 1-5, press n if you have not seen :
-    3
+    4

 If you're struggling to come up with the above function, you can use this list of user ratings to complete the next segment